cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 c) New functionality / Usability:

 - Bug fixes --> Thanks to the many attentive users!
-  - Bug fixed in AKS which appeared with 2^8+1 and 2^16+1.
+  - Bug fixed in AKS which appeared with the numbers 2^8+1 and 2^16+1.
     The corrected version of AKS is slower.
   - Bug fixed in further primality tests which appeared when the tested number had prime factors < 39.
-  - In the dialog "Key generation from password (according to PKSC #5) now hash values with leading zeros are presented correctly.
+  - In the dialog "Key generation from password (according to PKSC #5)" now hash values with leading zeros are presented correctly.
-  - The ECC demonstration for a discrete group over F(p) corrected some wrong calculations.
   - The ECC-AES hybrid encryption and decryption now also runs under MS Vista (thanks to a new cv act lib from cryptovision).
-  - The Secret Sharing application using the CRT now disallows, that n=k (all share holders are necessary) in order to avoid that the algorithm then would make the whole secret evident to the first share holder.
+  - The Secret Sharing application using the CRT now disallows, that n=k (so all share holders are necessary) in order to avoid that the algorithm then would make the whole secret evident to the first share holder.
-  - RSA demonstration: Keep the entered e after calling options ?  xxxxxxxxx
+  - RSA demonstration: Keep the entered parameter e after calling options.
+  - Fix for the ECC demonstration:
+    - The old version calculated under special circumstances a point outside the curve when adding points over the discrete group over F(p).
+    - The coordinates dynamically shown at the points near the mouse cursor are now completely visible also at the right border.
+    - The point in inifinity is now added in the overall number of points.
+    - The log window now is amodal, resizable and the content is more well-arranged.
-  - Fix for the discrete ECC demonstration which sometimes calculated by point addition a result outside the curve; coordinates at the right border are completely visible and version number 1.0 is shown in the title.
+    - The version number now is 1.1 and it is shown in the title.
   - Fix for DESX/DESXL: Now the effective bit length is displayed in encryption and brute force dialogs.
   - Fix for DESX/DESXL brute force analysis, which skipped keys when searching